CartoDB/documentation/app/content/carto-user-manual/tutorials/build-a-categories-and-bubbles-visualization.md

    ![Map style radius additional features](/img/cloud-native-workspace/tutorials/tutorial1_map_radius_based_on.png)

 10. Go to Widget tab.
-If you haven’t created a widget yet, you will see the following page:
+If you haven't created a widget yet, you will see the following page:

     ![Map widgets add new widget](/img/cloud-native-workspace/tutorials/tutorial1_map_add_new_widget.png)